cameronkelahan/BioDataFinalGroup8/README.md

  * Kfold_CV _MLP_T5_domains_data.ipynb
  * Make_predictions.ipynb

 The data to be used by the software is found at [this link](https://drive.google.com/drive/folders/196iOpk3-GAwI6yb57b3DYyDhxCn8t1Zo?usp=sharing).
-Download and unzip the folder, then move it into this directory (BioDataFinalGroup8).
+Download (and unzip the folder if necessary), then move it into this directory (BioDataFinalGroup8).
 This file will need to be accessed from this local location.

+Our final version of the trained models are contained in the biological_data_pfp/models directory.
+Please access them here for testing.

+**The final submission.tsv file we are submitting for testing is found in the root of this repository.**

-## Executing the code
+## Executing the code to train from scratch

 ### Open the **data_processing.ipynb** notebook